Shahnawaz2506/LLM/README.md

 # LLM
-This repo contains ny experiments with LLM models
+This repo contains my experiments with LLM models